Telios-org/nebula-drive/README.md

 #### `drive.on('network-updated', (network) => {})`

-Emitted when either the internet connection or the drive's connection to Hyperswarm has changed
+Emitted when either the internet connection or the drive's connection to Hyperswarm has changed.
+The drive option `checkNetworkStatus` must be set to true in order for these events to be emitted.

 Returns:
 - `network`